flashcodes-themayankjha/FKNeoInstaller/README.md

 ## Configuration

-`fkneo-cli` stores its configuration in `~/.config/fkneo-cli/config.json`.
+`FkNeoInstaller` stores its configuration in `~/.config/FkNeoInstaller/config.json`.
 This includes authentication tokens and metadata about your installed setups.
 You can clear this configuration using the `reset-auth` command.

 ## Contributing